 Moving Out of State in North Carolina

 North Carolina requires you to surrender your license plates if you move out of state.
-Take the plates to any DMV office, or, if you've already moved, mail them to:
+Mail them to:

 - 3148 Mail Service Center